New VAT Penalty regime

 When a taxpayer has reached the relevant threshold, as determined by their submission frequency, a penalty will be charged for that failure and every subsequent failure to make a submission on time, but their points total will not increase.

-The penalty thresholds will be as follows:
+The penalty thresholds are as follows:

 |Submission frequency||Penalty threshold|

 Points have a lifetime of two years; after which they expire.
 This is calculated from the month after the month in which the failure occurred.
 Points will not expire when a taxpayer is at the penalty threshold.
 This ensures they must achieve a period of compliance to reset their points.

 After a taxpayer has reached the penalty threshold, all the points accrued within that points total will be reset to zero when the taxpayer has met both the following conditions:

 - A period of compliance (that is, meeting all submission obligations on time for the period of compliance – see table below); and